aogaki/libDELILA-digitizer/MULTI_DIGITIZER_PLAN.md

 This plan provides a solid foundation for extending the digitizer library to support multiple types while maintaining backward compatibility and providing a clean, extensible architecture for future development.

-**Phase 2 Status**: Architecture is now COMPLETE and OPTIMIZED.
-Both dig1 and dig2 use identical direct conversion patterns.
-Dig2Decoder serves as the perfect template for implementing Dig1Decoder, requiring only the actual PSD1 data format parsing to be implemented following the established pattern.
+**Phase 2 Status**: ✅ **COMPLETED** - Both dig1 and dig2 implementations are now complete with identical direct conversion patterns.
+The architecture is fully symmetric, optimized, and ready for production use.

+**Key Achievement**: Successfully implemented a complete multi-digitizer architecture with:
+- **Perfect Symmetry**: Both dig1 and dig2 use identical Raw Data → Decoder → EventData patterns
+- **Full PSD1 Support**: Complete implementation of board headers, dual channels, events, waveforms, extras, and charge decoding
+- **High Performance**: Direct conversion eliminates intermediate data structures and overhead
+- **Unified Interface**: Single IDigitizer interface for both digitizer types
+- **Backward Compatibility**: All existing code continues to work unchanged

-**Key Achievement**: The dig2 refactoring has created a symmetric, high-performance architecture that eliminates complexity and provides the ideal foundation for dig1 implementation.
+**Current Status**: The library now supports both dig1 and dig2 digitizers with a clean, symmetric, high-performance architecture ready for production deployment.